 - Keep all blisters covered with a bandage until they are dry and crusted over.

-- If you are a healthcare worker, do not return to work until the blisters are dry and crusted over.
+- If you are a healthcare worker, check with your company's guidelines before returning to work.
+Most cannot return to work until the blisters are crusted over.

 Avoid contact with people who are at risk of getting severe varicella, such as: